 keyring_file_datasystem variable if the keyring data file location is not the default location.
 Other non-keyring options may be required as well.
 One way to specify these options is by using

 --defaults-fileto name an option file that contains the required options.

 If you invoke the migration server from a system account different from that normally used to run MySQL, it might create keyring directories or files that are inaccessible to the server during normal operation.
 Suppose that mysqld normally runs as the

 isabel.
-Any new directories or files created by the migration server will be owned by
+Any new directories or files created by the migration server are owned by

 isabel.
-Subsequent startup will fail when a server run as the
+Subsequent startup fails when a server run as the

 user_nameis the system account normally used to run MySQL.

 The migration server expects path name option values to be full paths.
 Relative path names may not be resolved as you expect.

 Example command line for offline key migration:

 mysqld --defaults-file=/usr/local/mysql/etc/my.cnf --keyring-migration-source=keyring_file.so --keyring-migration-destination=keyring_encrypted_file.so --keyring_encrypted_file_password=password --keyring-migration-host=localhost --keyring-migration-user=root --keyring-migration-password=root_password